 - 1/2 cup milk

-- Add eggs, milk, vanilla, cinnamon and nutmeg to a medium bowl.
+- Add eggs, milk, vanilla and 1/4 tsp cinnamon to a medium bowl.
 Whisk to combine.
 Set aside.

-- In another medium bowl combine brown sugar, granulated sugar and cinnamon.
+- In another medium bowl combine brown sugar, granulated sugar and 1/4 tsp cinnamon.
 Stir to combine.
 Set aside.